 Among the other exhibits which I found interesting was the hall which showed the evolution of the modern Burmese script.
 The exhibits in the natural history section were also interesting; among the fossils was an exhibit of an early anthropoid and cave art and artefacts from the neolithic era.

 As we came to the Ananda temple in Bagan, Zaw Zaw, our guide for the day, told us that it meant endless in Burmese.
 The Sanskrit word Ananda means happiness, and the word has come unchanged in sound and meaning into most modern north-Indian languages.
-The word for endless in Sanskrit and modern Indian languages is Ananta.
+The word for eternity in Sanskrit and modern Indian languages is Ananta (technically the word means endless).
 I was happy to note that the Wikipedia article on the temple comments on this etymological confusion.

 From Zaw Zaw and others I learnt of the Theravada Buddhist belief in five Buddhas in the current kalpa (era), of whom Gautama, the historical Buddha, is believed to be the most recent.
 One is yet to come.
 In many temples in Bagan the remaining four Buddhas face the four cardinal directions: north, south, east and west.
 These temples have a symmetric cross shape, with a corridor which goes around the cross so that you can see all four by simply following the corridor.
 From the outside one sees four porches, surmounted by terraces, leading to a pagoda and an umbrella above it called the hti.